Not all nilpotent monoids are finitely related: Results

 The following nilpotent monoid is not finitely related.

-\begin{thm} Let $S := (\fn_5 \{a,b\} \mathbin{/}\theta)^1$, where $\theta$ is the congruence whose equivalence classes are $\{ (ab)^2, (ba)^2 \}$, $\{ a^2b^2, b^2a^2 \}$, and the rest singletons.
-Then $S$ is not finitely related. \end{thm}
+\begin{thm} Let $\alg{S} := (\algfn_5 \{a,b\} \mathbin{/}\theta)^1$, where $\theta$ is the congruence whose equivalence classes are $\{ (ab)^2, (ba)^2 \}$, $\{ a^2b^2, b^2a^2 \}$, and the rest singletons.
+Then $\alg{S}$ is not finitely related. \end{thm}

-We can now answer both questions from the introduction.
-The $5$-nilpotent semigroup $\fn_5 \{a,b\} \mathbin{/}\theta$ is finitely related.
-Adjoining an identity yields a semigroup that is not finitely related.
-In addition $(\fn_5 \{a,b\})^1$ is finitely related by Theorem~\ref{thm:FN1_finitely_related}.
-Its homomorphic image $(\fn_5 \{a,b\} \mathbin{/}\theta)^1$ is not finitely related.
-These are the first known examples of such semigroups.
+We can now answer the questions from the introduction.
+The $5$-nilpotent semigroup $\algfn_5 \{a,b\} \mathbin{/}\theta$ is finitely related.
+Adjoining an identity yields a $5$-nilpotent monoid that is not finitely related.
+In addition, $(\algfn_5 \{a,b\})^1$ is finitely related by Theorem~\ref{thm:FN1_finitely_related}.
+Its homomorphic image $(\algfn_5 \{a,b\} \mathbin{/}\theta)^1$ is not finitely related.
+To the best of our knowledge, these are the first examples of such semigroups.